 No matter which generation you are targeting with your communication strategy, it is important to remember that each generation has its own unique characteristics and values.
 It’s important to be mindful of these nuances when crafting your message, as it will help ensure that your message resonates with the intended audience.

-How to Implement Generational Marketing
+Tips to Implement Marketing for Each Generation

 1. Baby Boomers